 We got to try a little sample of each bottle pictured above.
 Wine in Peru is really sweet!
 I prefer sweeter wine so this was right up my alley!
 The Borgoña was my favourite of the three wines we tasted.
 We also sampled two cream liqueurs and were taught the “Peruvian Way” to drink pisco.
 It basically involved smelling it, then taking a tiny sip, then swishing the rest in your mouth and swallowing it all at once.
 Pisco is incredibly potent, some bottles contain over 50% alcohol so it burned going down.
 Not my favourite, but hey, travel is about trying new things!

 Nazca Lines Viewing Tower

 After the vineyard we had one more little stop before dinner and a night sleeping on the bus.
 If you aren’t familiar with the Nazca Lines they’re pre inca carvings in the ground of the Nazca desert.
-They’re best seen from above as the depictions are quite large in scale.
+The lines are best seen from above.
 Many depict animals, while others include The Tree, and strangest of all (I think) The Hands.

 This is the top of The Tree!
 It was the easiest to see from the tower.
 We also could see The Hands, which literally looks like a random pair of hands, and caught a glimpse of The Lizard.
 It was a pretty eventful two days.
 It’s hard to believe looking back that this is only day three and four of the trip!
 Next week I’ll be writing about our Adventures in Arequipa.
 Stay Tuned!